- First drug regimen in ART-naive patient

 - AZT: AZT/3TC is an alternative NRTI component, but toxicity profile reduces its utility

-- RPV: Advantages: coformulated with TDF/FTC; better tolerated than EFV with fewer CNS effects, less rash and lipid effects.
-Disadvantages: may be less effective at VL >100,000 and/or CD4 < 200 with greater resistance at failure, including cross-resistance to ETR; contraindicated with proton pump inhibitors; requires meal for absorption
+- RPV: Advantages: coformulated with TDF/FTC and TAF/FTC; better tolerated than EFV with fewer CNS effects, less rash and lipid effects; more effective at VL < 100,000.
+Disadvantages: less effective at VL >100,000 and/or CD4 < 200 with greater resistance at failure, including cross-resistance to ETR; contraindicated with proton pump inhibitors; requires meal for absorption

-- ETR: Advantages: well tolerated; active against most NNRTI-resistant virus, including K103N mutations; Disadvantages: minimal data in ART-naive pts, though may eventually have role for pts infected with EFV/NVP-resistant virus
+- ETR: Advantages: well tolerated; active against most NNRTI-resistant virus, including K103N mutations.
+Disadvantages: minimal data in ART-naive pts and not recommended for initial therapy, though could have a role for pts infected with EFV/NVP-resistant virus

-- Disadvantages: greater pill burden than with EFV or RPV coformulations; more GI side effects.
+- Disadvantages: greater pill burden than with INSTIs or EFV or RPV coformulations; more GI side effects; more lipid effects than INSTIs

-- DRV/r : Advantages: DRV/r 800/100 mg once-daily noninferior to LPV/r, and superior in pts with VL >100,000; well tolerated, with less hyperlipidemia than LPV/r; no jaundice or gastric acid concerns (vs. ATV/r); Disadvantages: Greater pill burden than ATV/r (3 vs. 2); potential for rash.
+- DRV/r or DRV/c: Advantages: DRV/r 800/100 mg once-daily superior to ATV/r in ACTG 5257; noninferior to LPV/r, and superior in pts with VL >100,000; well tolerated, with less hyperlipidemia than LPV/r; no jaundice or gastric acid concerns (vs. ATV/r or ATV/c).
+Disadvantages: potential for rash.

-- LPV/r: Advantages: convenience (coformulated with RTV); no food restriction with tablet formulation; best stuided PI/r in pregnancy.
+- LPV/r: Advantages: convenience (coformulated with RTV); no food restriction with tablet formulation; best studied PI/r in pregnancy.
 Disadvantages: GI side effects; hyperlipidemia, requires 200 mg/d of RTV

 - FPV +/- RTV: Advantages: once- or twice-daily dosing (once-daily with FPVr 1400/100-200 mg only for PI-naive pts); FPV/r twice-daily equivalent to LPV/r twice-daily in KLEAN study; no food restrictions.
 Disadvantages: No clear advantage of 700/100 mg twice-daily over coformulated LPV/r; less clinical data with better tolerated FPV/r 1400/100 mg once-daily dose compared to ATV/r and DRV/r; potential for rash.

 - IDV +/- RTV: Advantages: None.
-Disadvantages: not recommended in DHHS guidelines; minimal data; nephrotoxicity; fluid requirement; elevated indirect bilirubin; dermatologic changes
+Disadvantages: not recommended; minimal data; nephrotoxicity; fluid requirement; elevated indirect bilirubin; dermatologic changes

 - NFV: Advantages: None.
-Disadvantages: not recommended in DHHS or IAS-USA guidelines; higher failure rate than other PIs; diarrhea; food requirement; inability to effectively boost with RTV; potential for PI resistance with failure (including L90M)
+Disadvantages: not recommended; higher failure rate than other PIs; diarrhea; food requirement; inability to effectively boost with RTV; potential for PI resistance with failure (including L90M)

 - TPV/r: Not recommended for initial therapy